About Us

 If you are interested in offering assistance, Waseem has shared his story directly below.

-The situation is unbearable, and time is ticking.
-Your help, big or small, can be a lifeline for us.
-Let's turn despair into hope and rebuild not just houses but lives.
+The weight of this reality is unbearable, and time is running out.
+Your generosity can transform despair into desperately needed hope, helping us rebuild not just structures, but lives.

 Gratefully,